 ARTICLE 8.
 Tariffs and means of payment

-Each Card issued implies the payment of a Membership.
+Each Card issued will result in payment of a Subscription fee.
 The relevant amount is available on the Resort's website.

-These tariffs correspond to the public one-day adult tariffs displayed in the ski pass offices of the ski lift system or 3 Vallées Operating companies and to which the discounts will be applied.
+These tariffs correspond to the public one-day adult tariffs displayed in the ski pass offices of the ski lift system or 3 Vallées Operating companiesand to which the discounts will be applied.
 This is a single tariff regardless of the beneficiary's age, which cannot be combined with reduced rates and, in particular children, senior or family rates.
-These tariffs and discounts may be modified when the Subscription is renewed.

 The "3 Vallées Liberty" day tariff for the relevant Ski area is invoiced by the Operator of the ski area used, or, for all ski areas jointly operated, by the Company issuing the Card.

-All prices are given per day, in euros, inclusive of taxes, and are established based on taxes applicable on the date of Membership and/or that the pass is used.
+All prices are given per day, in euros, inclusive of taxes, and are established based on taxes applicable on the date of Subscription and/or that the pass is used.

-Any changes and/or variation in applicable taxes will be reflected in the tax-inclusive price for Membership and Ski Days used by Beneficiaries from the date of any such change.
+Any changes and/or variation in applicable taxes will be reflected in the tax-inclusive price for Subscription and Ski Days used by Beneficiaries from the date of any such change.

 8.2.
 Methods and means of payment

-The Membership fee and any fees resulting from Ski Area use by Beneficiaries, are payable by credit card.
-During the subscription process, the Member will provide the details, i.e. card number, validity date and the security number, of the bank card to be used (transactions take place on a secure website).
-This payment order by credit card is given by the Member for all payments as part of their 3 Vallées Liberty subscription, both for its use and any additional Services.
+The Subscription fee and any fees resulting from Ski Area use by Beneficiaries, are payable by bank card.
+During the subscription process, the Subscriber will provide the details, i.e. card number, validity date and the security number, of the bank card to be used (transactions take place on a secure website).
+This payment order by bank card is given by the Subscriber for all payments as part of their 3 Vallées Liberty subscription, both for its use and any additional Services.
 The information will be kept by the Issuing Company and/or Operators for future payments.

 Debits will be made directly by each Operator, or via the online Paybox payment service.